 While friends and acquaintances may feel uncomfortable listening to you express your grief, support groups will be much more apt to lend a sympathetic ear.
 Those who have “been there” can truly understand and accept your grief.
 You may find much-needed support here:

-The Candlelighters (Child Cancer Foundation)-- for parents of very sick or dying children: www.candlelighters.org
+- The Candlelighters (Now called ACCO: American Childhood Cancer Organization)– for parents of very sick or dying children:www.acco.org

 - The Compassionate Friends– help after the death of your child of any age: